ceylonai/ceylon/README.md

 For questions or support, please contact us at [support@ceylon.ai](mailto:support@ceylon.ai).

-DISCLAIMER:
+## DISCLAIMER

-This project implements a peer-to-peer (P2P) networking solution designed for software agent communication, entirely independent of any blockchain technology.
+**This project implements a peer-to-peer (P2P) networking solution designed for software agent communication, entirely independent of any blockchain technology.
 Our system utilizes libp2p Rust implementation for enabling cross-network communication between software agents, following distributed networking principles similar to BitTorrent.
 While libp2p is also used in some blockchain projects, our implementation does not incorporate, rely on, or interact with any blockchain or cryptocurrency technologies.
-Each agent in our network functions as an autonomous software component, processing data and communicating through our P2P implementation powered by libp2p.
+Each agent in our network functions as an autonomous software component, processing data and communicating through our P2P implementation powered by libp2p.**

 ---